huuff/hypermaze/README.md

 # Hypermaze
-A hypermedia-driven maze game written in Go.
+A hypermedia-driven maze game written in Go, HTMX and Hyperscript.
 You can try it out [here](https://hypermaze.haff.xyz)